YoushanLiu/FDFK2D/README.md

 FK: Seismic wavefield modeling using the frequency-wavenumber or propagator matrix method in three-dimensional elastic isotropic media.

 # Citation
-If you use this software for your researches and prepare publications, please citing at least one of the following papers:
+If you use this software in your researches and prepare publications, please cite at least one of the following papers:

 - Youshan Liu, Chenglong Wu, Tao Xu, Liang Zhao, Jiwen Teng.
 2024.
-Efficient two-dimensional teleseismic wavefield hybrid simulation method for receiver function analysis.
+FDFK2D: Efficient two-dimensional teleseismic wavefield modeling for receiver function analysis using a hybrid method.
 Seismological Research Letters, undergoing review.
 - Chenglong Wu, Tao Xu, Xiaobo Tian, Ross N. Mitchell, Jiyan Lin, Jianfeng Yang, Xin Wang, Zhanwu Lu.
 2024.
-Underthrusting of Tarim lover crust beneath the Tibetan Plateau revealed by receiver function imaging.
+Underthrusting of Tarim lower crust beneath the Tibetan Plateau revealed by receiver function imaging.
 Geophysical Research Letters, 51, e2024GL108220.

 # Prerequisites
 Before you compile this software, you should first install the following packages.